 Very quick tip to supplement the last post I wrote on Groups, which comes to us thanks to one of my subscribers named Santiago.

-I mentioned that the behaviour when selecting a group is controllable using the groups dialog box by ..read more
+I mentioned that the behaviour when selecting a group is controllable using the groups dialog box by modifying the checkbox marked “selectable”.
+Well this corresponds to the system variable PICKSTYLE, so if you’re more of a keyboard user than a dialog box user, you can use that instead.

 As of AutoCAD® 2008, we have a new command for dealing with the layering properties of objects en-masse.
 The SETBYLAYER Command.